top of page

 Trauma-Informed

-I understand how past experiences—especially those involving neglect, abuse, or chronic stress—can shape how we think, feel, and relate.
-I work at a pace that feels right for you, always prioritising emotional safety, choice, and control.
-You won't be pushed to talk about anything before you're ready.
+I understand how past experiences, especially those involving neglect, abuse, or chronic stress, can shape how we think, feel, and relate.

 Neurodiversity-Affirming